unionai-oss/pandera/docs/source/data_synthesis_strategies.rst

-Note that here we've constrained the specific values in each column using :class:`~pandera.checks.Check` s  in order to make the data generation process deterministic for documentation purposes.
+Note that here we've constrained the specific values in each column using :class:`~pandera.core.checks.Check` s  in order to make the data generation process deterministic for documentation purposes.

 Usage in Unit Tests